Tudyx/reinforcement_learning/crates/agent_baselines/README.md

 # Baseline agent

-Provide some basic reinforcement learning agent.
+Provide some basic reinforcement learning agents.

 Currently there is: